vantage-sh/docs.vantage.sh/docs/report_notifications.md

 ## Cost Report Notifications vs. Cost Anomaly Alerts

 Vantage also has a separate feature called _cost anomaly alerts_ to alert you on excess costs.
 Cost Report notifications provide a digest of individual reports and are sent on a scheduled basis.
 Cost anomaly alerts are sent when costs exceed a predetermined alert threshold.
 They are sent as a summary, once per day, if there are new anomalies for that day.
-See the [cost anomaly alerts documentation](/cost_anomaly_alerts) for more information.
+See the [Cost Anomaly Alerts documentation](/cost_anomaly_alerts) for more information.

 ## Set Up Slack Integration {#slack}

 Vantage users can add Vantage to their team's Slack account in a specific channel.
-All Cost Report notifications are delivered at 11:30 AM EST (4:30 PM UTC).
 To complete the integration, ensure you have permission to add integrations to your team's Slack account.

 1. Navigate to the [Report Notifications page](https://console.vantage.sh/report_notifications) in the console.
 2. Click **Setup Slack Integration**.
 Enter your workspace's Slack URL.
 A Slack page that describes the requested permissions for Vantage is displayed.
 The Vantage integration has permission to list and join channels as well as post messages to those channels.